AnastasiosMpoletis/Personal-Page/README.md

 Link: http://anastasiosmpoletis.webege.com

-My professional-portfolio page containing all the information you need to know about myself.
+My professional-portfolio website containing all the information you need to know about me.

-Programming languages used: HTML, CSS, Bootstrap (mobile responsive), Javascript, JQuery.
+Programming languages used: HTML, CSS, Bootstrap (mobile responsive), JavaScript, jQuery.

 Free hosting by www.000webhost.com